 What is the prognosis for someone with food poisoning?

-Fortunately, most cases of food poisoning resolve within a few hours and the affected individual returns to normal function.
+Fortunately, most cases of food poisoning resolve within a few hours to days and the affected individual returns to normal function.

 Depending upon the cause of the infection, and the patient's underlying medical condition, the infection may cause significant organ damage and even death.

 CDC.gov.
 Epidemiologic Notes and Reports Listeriosis Outbreak Associated with Mexican-Style Cheese - California.